Vancomycin is used to treat and prevent infections.

 Vancomycin is given as a slow infusion into a vein, usually by a health professional.

-The missed dose should be given as soon as possible and treatment should continue as directed.
 If you miss a dose, contact your health professional as soon as possible.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.